Machine learning with kernels for portfolio valuation and risk management: Computation

 \section{Computation}

-Throughout this section we assume that $J_{\bm X}^\ast J_{\bm X}+\lambda:\Hcal\to\Hcal$ is invertible, see \eqref{eqkerJX}, so that the sample estimator $h_{\bm X}$ in \eqref{eqKRRsample} is well defined.
-We show how to compute $ h_{\bm X}$.
-We also derive the sample analogue of Corollary~\ref{corclosedform}, which gives the estimated value process $\widehat V$ in \eqref{eqYhat} in closed form.
-We first consider the general case and then discuss an alternative approach for the case of a finite-dimensional RKHS.
+We show how to compute $ f_{\bm X}$.
+We also derive the sample analogue of Lemma~\ref{lemclosedform}, which gives the estimated value process $ V_{\bm X}$ in \eqref{eqYhat} in closed form.
+We explicitly take into account that sample points may overlap.